bn3t/generator-ngx-firebase-bootstrap/README.md

 ## Getting Started

 You should have your Firebase project created in Firebase.
+For this, go to the [Firebase Console](https://console.firebase.google.com/) and create a new project, in the newly created project go to 'Add Firebase to your web app'.
+This option will give you all the credential information you will need later.
 For authentication to work, you should enable Google Authentication.
 The seeded project contains the auth-service that can handle several types of authentication.
-But as we don't provide forms for registration and login, the Email/Password is not supported as such.
+Please note, that at this moment the generated project does not provide a form for registration.

-1. Create a project folder and enter it: `mkdir myProject && cd $_`
+1. Create a project folder and enter it: `mkdir myproject && cd $_`
 2. Generate project: `yo angular2-firebase-bootstrap`

 The generator will ask you a few information on your Firebase project: